stackabletech/trino-lb/docs/design.md

 In case you are interested in a implementation for a different persistence please feel free to open an issue or pull request!

+Read on the [persistence page](./persistence/index.md) for more details.

 ## 1. Cluster groups

 trino-lb has the concept of so-called "cluster groups" consisting of 1 - n Trino clusters.